 It is wonderful as a parent to be able to brag about our kid’s achievements.
 How many times, when your child was in elementary school, did you see a car adorned with the My Kid Made the Honor Roll at (fill in the blank) Elementary School?
 And your child was proud and perhaps you made it a big deal.
 There is nothing intrinsically wrong with rewarding a student for a strong performance.
 But, aside from having to pay for the bumper sticker/pennant/keychain or whatever specialty items you bought so that everyone would know your student’s achievement, it did not cost you any additional monies.

-Have we gotten to the place where we are willing to pay money to legitimize our students’ scholastic efforts?
-I would like to believe not, but then again they are of the generation where everyone receives a trophy just for participating.
-UCF offers plenty of opportunities to qualify for one of the many honor societies, but we also cannot discount being able to graduate from UCF as one of the honor levels including cum laude, magna cum laude, and summa cum laude will not cost you any money and will give your student and you bragging rights.
+UCF offers plenty of opportunities to qualify for one of the many honor societies, but we also cannot discount being able to graduate from UCF as one of the honor levels including cum laude, magna cum laude, and summa cum laude will not cost you any money and will give you and your student bragging rights.